 A Plus-Sized Model Posed For The Leg Lamp

-The Leg Lamp is big.
-Martin Malivoire, who helped fabricate the lamp for the movie, used a plus-sized woman’s leg to cast the mold.
+The Leg Lamp is big, after all, it was “a major award.”
+Martin Malivoire, one of the prop designers who helped fabricate the lamp for the movie, used a plus-sized woman’s leg to cast the mold.

-Movie props can be big business.
-Iconic props like the Wilson volleyball from Cast Away, the Maltese Falcon and the Batmobile have fetched small fortunes at auction.
+Collecting movie props is a very popular, and profitable hobby.
+Iconic props like the Wilson volleyball from Cast Away, the Maltese Falcon, and the Batmobile have fetched small fortunes at auction.
 But sadly no one will ever own an original Leg Lamp.

 The Christmas Story Lamp Shade Is Shaped Like A Bell